 - IT Organizational Design.
 IT not just a matter of technology–it is also about people.
 Our IT strategic planning services also include evaluation of current skills and staffing levels, identification of skills gaps, and designing the optimal IT organizational structure to carry out the road map.
 If needed, we can also assist in the recruiting process for new IT personnel.

 - IT Management Best Practices.
 IT has its own internal processes, which should utilize proven best practices.
 These include best practices for IT governance, IT financial management, IT operations, IT security and risk management, and applications development.

-Free Resource.
-Download this free research report as an example of our thinking in IT strategy and how CIOs can take the lead in innovation: Elevating the Role of the CIO→
+- Free research report on how CIOs can take the lead in innovation: Elevating the Role of the CIO →

 - Free research report based on several Strativa client engagements: IT Strategies for Legacy Systems: Avoiding Technical Bankruptcy →